 How is domestic violence investigated in Washington D.C.?

-As with assault, domestic violence is primarily investigated and charged by state or local law enforcement.
+As with assault, these crimes are primarily investigated and charged by state or local law enforcement.
 Early and quick contacting of witnesses is often crucial to a domestic violence defense.
 The clients of our law firm benefit not only from our lawyers’ investigatory experience but also from our skilled use of seasoned former-law enforcement investigators.